langfuse/langfuse-docs/pages/docs/scores/model-based-evals/ragas.md

     faithfulness
     answer_relevancy
+    context_precision
     harmfulness
-    maliciousness
-    coherence
-    correctness
-    conciseness

 ## The Setup
 You can use model-based evaluation with Ragas in 2 ways
-1. Score each Trace: This means you will run the evalalutions for each trace item.
+1. Score each Trace: This means you will run the evaluations for each trace item.
 This gives you much better idea since of how each call to your RAG pipelines is performing but can be expensive
 2. Score as Batch: In this method we will take a random sample of traces on a periodic basis and score them.
 This brings down cost and gives you a rough estimate the performance of your app but can miss out on important samples.

 In this cookbook, we'll show you how to setup both.